neverpanick/Binary_search_algorithm_with_python/README.md

-# sequential_search_algorithm_with_python
-sequential search or linear search algorithm
-The Sequential Search
-When data items are stored in a collection such as a list, we say that they have a linear or sequential relationship.
-Each data item is stored in a position relative to the others.
-In Python lists, these relative positions are the index values of the individual items.
-Since these index values are ordered, it is possible for us to visit them in sequence.
-This process gives rise to our first searching technique, the sequential search.

-Figure 1 shows how this search works.
-Starting at the first item in the list, we simply move from item to item, following the underlying sequential ordering until we either find what we are looking for or run out of items.
-If we run out of items, we have discovered that the item we were searching for was not present.
+##Binary_search_algorithm
+In computer science, binary search, also known as half-interval search,[1] logarithmic search,[2] or binary chop,[3] is a search algorithm that finds the position of a target value within a sorted array.[4][5]
+Binary search compares the target value to the middle element of the array.
+If they are not equal, the half in which the target cannot lie is eliminated and the search continues on the remaining half, again taking the middle element to compare to the target value, and repeating this until the target value is found.
+If the search ends with the remaining half being empty, the target is not in the array